Top Payment Gateway Providers in Australia

 • A global presence that supports e-commerce expansion into new markets.

 Who is Stripe best suited for?
-Online shops that need a simple solution to get paid and are looking to expand globally.
+Businesses that require a low-touch, simple solution to get paid.

 3. PayPal

-PayPal is one of the most trusted names in online payments.
-They have been around since the early days of online transactions and have the advantage of name recognition.
+PayPal is a well-known name in online payments.
+Having been around since the early days of online transactions, it benefits from strong brand recognition and a long-standing presence in the industry.
 This helps customers trust their available payment options.

-• Industry-standard payment platform that allows businesses to receive credit card payments and transfers from the company's own wallet system.
+• Payment platform that allows businesses to receive credit card payments and transfers from the company's own wallet system.

-• Internal dispute resolution system providing trust for platform customers and encouraging shopping.
+• An internal dispute resolution system providing trust for platform customers and encourages shopping.

-• Global presence, multi-currency payment, and some customisation of tools.
+• Global presence, multi-currency payment, and has some customisation tools for checkout and integration.

 4. Braintree